-- (a) Windward /leeward with approximately 1 nm legs (i.e. the "Standard Course") - (b) Out and back to the green bell buoy just south of Milwaukee Harbor (i.e. the "Medium Distance Race") And - (c) Starting line to the green bell buoy to the MAST race mark to the finish line.
-The finish line is always directly adjacent to the starting line. (i.e. the "Triangle")
+- (a) Windward /leeward with approximately 1 nm legs to MAST Buoy (i.e. the "Standard Course"-Approx. 4 nm) - (b) Out and back to the green bell buoy just south of Milwaukee Harbor (i.e. the "Medium Distance Race"-Approx. 6 nm) And - (c) Start line (MAST Buoy) to the SSYC W race mark, then to the SSYC Center Race Mark to the finish line.
+The finish line is always directly adjacent to the starting line. (i.e. the "Triangle Race" -Approx. 4.9 nm)

-On a trial basis for the 2017 season during Fridays were the wind is deemed too low to race, we may institute a short course toward the south of the Milwaukee bay to take advantage of usually more steady prevailing winds.
+Again on a trial basis for the 2019 season during Fridays where the wind is deemed too low to race, we may institute a short course toward the south of the Milwaukee Bay to take advantage of usually more steady prevailing winds.
 If this course is called, detailed information will be given on VHF 79